Oluseyi-Abdull/AiCore-Hangman/README.md

 ## Milestone 5: Putting it all together

-Finally code the Logic of the game, and document these steps
+Finally code the Logic of the game, and document these steps with the OOP principles learnt from the Data Engineering Learning pathway with [Ai Core](https://www.theaicore.com/skills-bootcamp/landing).

+## Add Screen grabs to all of the milestones where applicable.
+>[!IMPORTANT]
+>Project not yet finalised

 ## How to run the project
 Ensure Python 3.11 is installed

 ## Licence
-MIT
+>[!NOTE]
+>MIT

 ## Extra features